AnilOsmanTur/pyeasyga/README.rst

 Introduction
 ------------
+Fork of pyeasyga with some optimizations with numpy arrays and multiprocessing.

 A simple and easy-to-use implementation of a Genetic Algorithm library in Python.

 ``pyeasyga`` provides a simple interface to the power of Genetic Algorithms (GAs).
 You don't have to have expert GA knowledge in order to use it.

 * Homepage: https://github.com/remiomosowon/pyeasyga
 * PyPI: https://pypi.python.org/pypi/pyeasyga